vespa-engine/documentation/en/searching-multi-valued-fields.md

 How should we design our Vespa schema, and how should we match and search this data model for end user free text queries?

-- We want to use traditional text matching when searching the title and description
+- We want to use text matching when searching the title and description
 - We also want to match the free form tags field as these tags might increase recall and the weight might impact the ranking.